pfirsich/theshoemaker/posts/yet-another-cpp-coroutine-tutorial.md

 };
 ```

 The last tweak we want to make to `Task` is to `Awaiter::await_ready`.
-It returns `false`, which works for our code, but it's possible to `co_await` a `Task` multiple times and we want to handle this case too:
+It returns `false`, which works for our code, but in case the coroutine is already done when we `co_await` it, we don't want to suspend, but rather return the value right away:

 ```cpp
             bool await_ready() const noexcept